-The formal complaint should be sent to the Headteacher, unless the complaint is about the Headteacher, in which case it should be passed to the Chair of Governors, or to the Headteacher's line manager, the Deputy Director of Education.
-If the complaint is also against the Chair, it should be passed to the Vice-Chair or another independent governor.
+The formal complaint should be sent to the Headteacher/Head of Service, unless the complaint is about the Headteacher/Head of Service, in which case it should be passed to the Chair of Governors, or to the Headteacher's/Head of Service line manager, the Deputy Director of Education or Executive Team.
+If the complaint is also against the Chair of Governors, it should be passed to the Vice-Chair or another independent governor.

-Complaints made by a Headteacher should be passed to the Deputy Director of Education in the first instance.
-If, for any reason, the employee feels uncomfortable raising a formal complaint about a Headteacher with the Chair, or Deputy Director of Education, they should take advice from HR or from their trade union representative.
+Complaints made by a Headteacher/Head of Service should be passed to their line manager in the first instance.
+If, for any reason, the employee feels uncomfortable raising a formal complaint about a Headteacher with their line manager, they should take advice from HR or from their trade union representative.
 In very serious cases, the allegation may be a criminal offence and the member of staff may also wish to report matters directly to the police.